 Assessing Cat Pain

 Unfortunately, assessing cat pain is still a tricky issue.
 Various methods of pain identification have been proposed, but none have yet been validated.
 The researchers of this study propose further studies to evaluate the reliability of the above behavioural signs.
 The signs listed above are useful for making a first assessment.
 Cat owners wondering if their cat needs medical attention can use these signs to determine if a trip to the vets is required.
+Do not hesitate to contact veterinary services in your area if you notice one of these signs.

 See our article for more information about spotting chronic pain in cats.